 Comparison of the transgenerational F3 generation, with the outcross to the F4 generation through the paternal or maternal lineages, allows an assessment of parent-of-origin transmission of disease or pathology.
 Observations provided examples of the following:

 - Pathology that required combined contribution of both paternal and maternal alleles to promote disease [testis and ovarian disease];

 - Pathology that is derived from the opposite sex allele such as father to daughter [kidney disease] or mother to son [prostate disease];

 - Pathology that is derived from either parent-of-origin alleles independently [obesity];

 - Pathology that is transmitted within the same sex, such as maternal to daughter [mammary tumor development]; and

 - Pathology that is observed only following a specific parent-of-origin outcross [both F4 male obesity and F4 female kidney disease in the vinclozolin lineage].”

-The study showed that epigenetically inherited legacies extend to the fifth generation.
+This study showed that epigenetically inherited legacies extend to the fifth generation.
 Do any of us know our ancestors’ medical histories back to our great-great-grandparents?

-Will toxicologists take their jobs seriously, catch up to the current science, and investigate possible effects in at least the F3 generation that had no direct toxicant exposure?
+Will toxicologists take their jobs seriously, catch up to current science, and investigate possible effects in at least the F3 generation that had no direct toxicant exposure?

 https://www.sciencedirect.com/science/article/pii/S0012160619303471 “Epigenetic transgenerational inheritance of parent-of-origin allelic transmission of outcross pathology and sperm epimutations”